Quasi-fibered boundary pseudodifferential operators: The double space

 The $p$-submanifolds $\Phi_i$ in $M^2_{\rp}$ are precisely those that need to be blown-up to construct the $\QFB$ double space, namely

 with corresponding blow-down maps

 In this definition, the order in which we blow up is important, since changing the order typically gives, up to diffeomorphism, a different manifold with corners.
-Notice furthermore that the $p$-submanifolds $\Phi_i$ do depend on the choice of the total boundary defining function $v$, which is expected since the Lie algebra $\cV_{\QFB}(M)$ also depends on such a choice.
+We denote the `new' boundary hypersurface coming from the blow-up of $\Phi_i$ by